sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 <hr>

 #### GPU Compiling:
-All compilng for GPU codes must be done on an interactive node:
+All Compiling for GPU codes must be done on an interactive node:
 Steps to compile the code:

-1. Otain an interactive node
+1. Obtain an interactive node
 2. Load the right Modules
 3. Compile the Source code
 4. Run code locally, or exit interactive node and submit the batch script